 First, attorney Elizabeth Pritzker, the co-lead counsel for the consumer plaintiffs’ side tells Allergic Living that, presuming the Pfizer settlement gets final approval, eligible class members will be able to file a claim starting in August.
 Claims are toward amounts paid for EpiPens or their generic equivalent auto-injectors.

-Pritzker explains that the amount an individual consumer can receive will be decided closer to the final hearing on the Pfizer defendants’ case.
-That’s set to take place October 27.
-At that time, the U.S. District Court in Kansas will consider the final decision on whether the proposed settlement is “fair, reasonable and adequate.”
+Pritzker explains that the amount an individual consumer can receive will be decided soon.
+In mid-November, the U.S. District Court in Kansas will consider the final decision on whether the proposed settlement is “fair, reasonable and adequate.”